tau-adl/Detection_Tracking_JetsonTX2/README.md

 All other required packages are defined in the ”requirement.txt” file.
 They can all be installed in your shell using the command:
 $ pip install -r requirements.txt

+### Goturn tracking weights

+Because of the file size, the GOTURN caffe model wasn't uploaded to the git.
+Please downloaded or train it and copy the file "tracke.caffemodel" to the folder: goturn/nets/

+The goturn pre-trained model can be downloaded in the following link: http://cs.stanford.edu/people/davheld/public/GOTURN/weights_init/tracker_init.caffemodel

+If you wish to retrain the model please refer to David Held's repository: https://github.com/davheld/GOTURN

 ## Acknowledgment
 This code has been done thanks to the work available in the following github repositories: